San Fernando Canton

 San Fernando Canton is a canton of Ecuador, located in the Azuay Province.
 Its capital is the town of San Fernando.
 Its population at the 2001 census was 3,961.
+San Fernando's main attraction is its famous lagoon, Laguna de Busa.
+The main source of income is agriculture and livestock.
+The town itself is mainly rural, and the townspeople are mainly elders, 65+ years old.